-The December 2021 RWAs increased by €120m primarily driven by an increase in exposures measured under the standardised approach +€449m due to the Glenbeigh III receivable and increases in other assets including year end prepayments.
-Exposures measured under the IRB approach decreased by €173m due to the Glenbeigh III non performing loan sale partially offset by increases due to new lending volumes.
+The December 2022 RWAs increased by €2,027m primarily driven by an increase in exposures measured under the standardised approach +€2,266m due to exposures moving from IRB to the standardised approach and the acquisition of mortgage loans.
+Exposures measured under the IRB approach decreased by €63m due to a loan sale and exposures moving from IRB to the standardised approach, offset by increases due to new lending volumes.
 Template EU CR8 on the next page provides more detail on the movement of RWA measured under the IRB approach.